Dionysi/AnnotationTool-Release/Annotation-rules-refactor.md

 Lastly, Category 4 (stimulus, remark to another person) specifies that reading text on the screen is not considered a stimulus.
 The [Mini Games](#mini-games) section categorizes various in-game texts by mini-game, serving as a reference for annotations.
 The annotation tool highlights when a mini-game is active, aiding in locating relevant images from this section.

+Finally, the section [Setting up a Project](#setting-up-a-project) discusses how to setup a project for annotation.
+It shows how a project file contains previous annotations for verbal actions.
+Although these predominantly correspond with the current definition of [verbal actions](#annotation-rules), they are not 100% accurate.
+Therefore it is important that all annotations that do not categorize as a verbal action are removed.
+Any verbal actions that may be missed must be added to the project.
+Refer to this section for setting up the project and for other considerations while annotating.

 # Background